 - Sentence structures: compound sentences, complex sentences, simple sentences and the non-sentence

 - alliteration, onomatopœia, pun, double-meaning, oxymoron

-NOTE on 4: It is not enough to spot these devices, the examiner wants to know whether you have appreciated the effect of any feature on you, the reader.
+NOTE on linguistic devices: It is not enough to spot these devices, the examiner wants to know whether you have appreciated the effect of any feature on you, the reader.

 Let us return to how an essay might develop.
-I have written a sample paragraph for this old paper.
+I have written a sample paragraph for an old paper.
 The paragraph is not a GCSE student’s but it might usefully serve as a model.
-You might ask students to annotate the point, evidence,expanation/analysis:
+You might ask students to annotate the point, evidence, expanation/analysis:

 The purpose of article 1 is to inform the reader about the water problems in the UK.
 Geoffrey Lean starts by showing that we automatically assume water shortage is only a problem to desert nations, with the metaphor that the reader’s mind might ‘ fly” there.
 The speed of flight is used to demonstrate how we automatically view Britain in terms of the fertile adjective ‘green’ .
 This is further supported by the quote from Shakespeare which repeats the word ‘rain’ to give a sense of unending wetness; the humorous image of always being a soaked is conveyed in the informal metaphor of us being a ‘soggy nation’.
 This is all described with view to surprise us with the actual truth, which is an ironic contrast.
 We are given sobering facts, such as parts of Britain having less rain than the Mediterranean, and predictive reports that we will even have water-rationing by the specific date of 2015.
 Figures about future costs rising to £25 Billion are alarming – particularly because they are in a Government report which one might think is reliable.
 In this passage, factual language is therefore used to expose our mistaken beliefs.
 The facts and evidence are used to give us the ‘true’ picture, as the author sees it.